Vibebox/qyzmo/README.md

-# Qyzmo SRL - Under Construction Website
+# QYZMO - Coming Soon Page

-This is a simple "under construction" website for Qyzmo SRL.
-The website features:
+A modern, responsive "under construction" page for QYZMO.

+## Features

+- Modern, minimalist design with dark theme
-- Responsive design that works on all devices
+- Responsive layout for all devices
+- Interactive animations and effects
+- Glassmorphism UI elements
+- Custom QYZMO branding

+## Technologies Used

-- Company logo integration
+- HTML5
+- CSS3 (with modern features like backdrop-filter)
-- Contact information
+- Vanilla JavaScript
-- Modern, clean design
+- Google Fonts (Inter)

-## Files
+## Deployment

-- `index.html` - Main webpage
-- `styles.css` - Styling
-- `qyzmo_logo.png` - Company logo
-- `favicon.svg`, `favicon-16x16.png`, `favicon-32x32.png` - Website favicons
+This site is deployed on Cloudflare Pages.

+### Local Development

+To run the site locally:

+1. Clone the repository
+2. Open `index.html` in your browser

+### Deployment Process

+The site is automatically deployed to Cloudflare Pages when changes are pushed to the main branch.

-## Setup
+## Custom Domain

-Simply upload all files to your web hosting service.
-The website is static and requires no additional setup or dependencies.
+The site is configured to use the custom domain: qyzmo.com

-## Contact
+## License

-For any questions or updates, please contact info@qyzmo.com
+All rights reserved © QYZMO